Caddo

 - Learning Styles

-- Learning is often experiential, with a focus on observation, participation, and community involvement.
+- Learning is often experiential, with an emphasis on observation, imitation, and participation in community activities.

 - Parental Engagement